Skip to main content

 • Detox: The initial stage of treatment involves safely managing withdrawal symptoms under medical supervision to rid the body of drugs or alcohol.

-• Partial Hosptiliazaiton (PHP): provides intensive, structured treatment for individuals struggling with addiction or mental health disorders, offering therapy, medical support, and education during the day while allowing them to return home in the evenings.
+• Partial Care Program (PCP): Provides intensive, structured treatment for individuals struggling with addiction or mental health disorders, offering therapy, medical support, and education during the day while allowing them to return home in the evenings.

 • Intensive Outpatient Program (IOP): IOP offers a higher level of care than traditional outpatient, with more frequent therapy sessions and support group meetings to provide comprehensive treatment while allowing flexibility for work or family obligations.

-• Residential Addiction Treatment: This approach offers comprehensive, 24/7 care in a supportive environment, providing individuals with a structured setting to focus on recovery away from triggers and distractions.
-This intensive program typically includes therapy, medical supervision, and life skills training to address the underlying causes of addiction and promote long-term sobriety.
+• Residential Addiction Treatment: Inpatient rehab offers comprehensive, 24/7 care in a supportive environment, providing individuals with a structured setting to focus on recovery away from triggers and distractions.
+The intensive program includes therapy, medical supervision, and life skills training to address the underlying causes of addiction and promote long-term sobriety.

-How to Convince Someone to Go To Rehab Through Intervention
+How to Get Someone Into Drug Rehab Through Intervention

 When It’s Time to Get Someone to Go to Rehab

-Remember, addiction, also referred to as substance abuse disorder (SUD), is a medical condition that can happen to anyone and is not due to weakness or a lack of willpower.
-Knowledge is power regarding how to convince someone to go to rehab.
+Remember, addiction, also referred to as substance use disorder (SUD), is a medical condition that can happen to anyone and is not due to weakness or a lack of willpower.
+Knowledge is power when it comes to convincing someone to go to rehab.
+However, sometimes, it is difficult to distinguish one’s moods or behaviors from the signs of addiction.
+For instance, a teenager who sleeps a lot or prefers to be left alone might just be dealing with adolescence in their own way, which could be mistaken for addiction.
+Common signs of a SUD include:

 • The urge to use a substance regularly